UNDER CONSTRUCTION

 Passionate about Regency Romance

 Four Days of Good Weather is a website dedicated to showcasing the works of Kinga Brady, a talented writer specializing in Regency Romance and Jane Austen's Pride and Prejudice.
-Based in Grimsby, Kinga's books transport readers to a world of love, wit, and charming characters.
+Based in Grimsby, UK, Kinga's books transport readers to a world of love, wit, and charming characters.

 Regency Romance Variations